 8. Try A Candle Meditation

 Usually when we think of someone meditating we picture them sitting calmly with their eyes closed.
-But did you know that you can also meditation with your eyes open?
+But did you know that you can also meditate with your eyes open?

 A Trataka (2) is a type of meditation where you keep your eyes open and direct your attention outward.
-One of the most common types of Trataka is to put your focus on a candle flame.
-Not only does it give you something to focus on, it is also said to improve concentration, memory and activate the third eye.
+One of the most common types of Trataka is the practice of putting your attention on a candle flame.
+Not only does it give you something to focus on during meditation, it is also said to improve concentration, memory and activate the third eye.

 How to do a candle flame meditation:

 Light your candle and set it about 2 feet from where you will be seated.
 Take care to make sure that it is placed in fire proof container and that all safety precautions are in place before you begin.
 The room should be dark and draft free.